-This Foundation Degree is run at our North-East based partner colleges.
+This Foundation Degree is taught at East Durham College.
 You can then 'top-up' to a BA (Hons) Counselling at the University of Sunderland.

 The course has a strong practical focus and our teaching will help you reflect on your workplace experiences.